-- w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
-The business on the agenda for the meeting - shall be adjourned to another meeting.
+w If a meeting is or becomes inquorate no business shall be transacted

-x Meetings should not extend beyond 10pm.
+- and the meeting shall be closed.
+The business on the agenda for the meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of () hours.
+Meetings should not extend beyond 10pm.
 Should a meeting exceed 2 hours then councillors will be given the option of a comfort break.
 A meeting should not exceed a period of 3 hours, excluding the duration of the comfort break.
 However, councillors may vote to extend the meeting by a further 30 minutes.